Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 Use of this site signifies your understanding of and agreement to the Terms of Service.

-Horses can be exercised from their Exercise Page (linked on the left side of each horse's main page), and you can check if a horse has been exercised by the green checkmark on their exercise page or in the T column on the Stable page.
+Horses can be exercised from their Care page (linked on the left side of each horse's main page).
+Horses who have completed exercise show a green checkmark beside Exercise on their Care page and in the T column on the Stable page.

-It is important to consider a few things to help you select the appropriate training type for your horse; such as Maturity, Condition, Energy, and Stats.
-Some types of training take more energy than others do, some workouts are designed to max certain stats and some workouts affect distance and surface/gait familiarity.
-For more information on each type of workout, check out the tooltip link at the top of the exercise page called Training Help.
+It is important to consider Maturity, Condition, Energy, and Stats when choosing which type of training to use.
+Some types of training take more energy than others do, some workouts are designed to max certain stats, and some workouts affect distance and surface/gait familiarity.
+For more information on each type of workout, check out the tooltip link at the top of the Care page called Training Help.

 |Rehabilitation and Stall Rest|